SMSD says staffing shortages could force district to return to remote learning

 At a special board of education meeting Tuesday night, Shawnee Mission Schools leaders painted a dire picture of the COVID-19 pandemic’s impact on the district’s staffing levels and warned that teacher shortages could soon force the district to return to remote learning.

 Since the start of the year, teachers and other certified staff have been quitting or retiring in unusually high numbers, the district’s human resources department informed the board Tuesday.
-Those losses, combined with dozens of educators who are currently in isolation or quarantine due to exposure to the novel coronavirus, and the district has found it increasingly difficult to find enough certified staff and substitutes to teach every class.
+Those losses, combined with dozens of educators who are currently in isolation or quarantine due to exposure to the novel coronavirus, have made it increasingly difficult for the district to find enough certified staff and substitutes to teach every class.

 “We know this is not sustainable,” interim Associate Superintendent for Human Resources Michael Schumacher told the board.
 “I’m concerned about our ability to staff schools.
 We are reaching a point where it is challenging to meet the staffing needs of the district.”